Kryddish/Sverigestamfagel/wp-content/plugins/organize-media-library/readme.txt

 * Can create folders.
 * Can filter searching by folders.
 * URL in the content, replace with the new URL.
+* If you want to add a folder designation function to the media uploader, Please use the [Extend Media Upload](https://wordpress.org/plugins/extend-media-upload/).

 == Installation ==